tundish/turberfield-ipc/turberfield/ipc/doc/proactor.rst

         guid
             A unique id which identifies a section in the configuration file. port
-            The port the worker process is listening on. session
+            The port (an integer) the worker process is listening on. session
             An optional value for the job which may be of use in web applications. module
-            The executable Python module used to launch the job. process
+            A reference to he executable Python module used to launch the job. process
             A reference to the Python subprocess.